sheerun/knex-migrate/README.md

 As a convenience, you can skip --to flag, and just provide migration name.

 Examples
   $ knex-migrate up                    # migrate to the latest version
   $ knex-migrate up 20160905           # migrate to a specific version
   $ knex-migrate up --to 20160905      # the same as above
-  $ knex-migrate up --only 201609085 # apply a single migration, skipping prior migrations
+  $ knex-migrate up --only 201609085   # apply a single migration
   $ knex-migrate up --step             # apply only the next migration
   $ knex-migrate up --step 2           # apply only the next two migrations
   $ knex-migrate down --to 0           # rollback all migrations
   $ knex-migrate down                  # rollback single migration
   $ knex-migrate down --step 2         # rollback the previous two migrations
   $ knex-migrate rollback              # rollback previous "up"
   $ knex-migrate redo --verbose        # rollback and migrate everything
+  $ knex-migrate generate create_users # generate migration creating users table
 ```

 ## Programmatic API